SACS Funding Supplementation – Frequently Asked Questions

 Q: How can my organisation use supplementation?

 A: Organisations can only use supplementation funding to cover costs arising from the Equal Remuneration Order (ERO).
-These costs include: staff wages that have directly increased for the affected Commonwealth programme, as well as staff on-costs (i.e. superannuation and leave entitlements) which may have increased because of the ERO.
+These costs include: staff wages that have directly increased for the affected Commonwealth program, as well as staff on-costs (i.e. superannuation and leave entitlements) which may have increased because of the ERO.

 Q: My organisation pays staff above the Equal Remuneration Order - do we need to pass on the supplementation as a further wage increase?

 A: No. If an organisation already pays staff at a rate equal to, or above, the Equal Remuneration Order (ERO), supplementation funding should be credited against the ERO amount.

 If private funds are freed up, they can be spent in any way that the organisation determines.
 If government funds are freed up, these can only be spent in accordance with the grant agreement.